Skip to main content

 Adrenal Hormones the Role of Vitamin C and B Vitamins

-The are the body’s primary managers of the stress response, producing hormones like cortisol.
+The adrenal glands are the body’s primary managers of the stress response, producing hormones like cortisol.
 This function is incredibly energy-intensive and demands a high concentration of specific vitamins, most notably Vitamin C and several B vitamins, especially pantothenic acid (B5).
 The adrenal glands contain one of the highest concentrations of Vitamin C in the body.

 This vitamin is a crucial cofactor in the production of catecholamines and cortisol.
 During periods of high stress, both physical and psychological, the body’s consumption of Vitamin C increases dramatically as the adrenal glands work to produce more stress hormones.